---Advertisement---

 Roles and Responsibilities

 These officers are employed in various capacities, often serving as sub-unit commanders, Quartermasters, or in Extra Regimental Employment (ERE) roles.
-SCO officers can rise to the rank of Major, taking on significant command and administrative responsibilities within their units.
+SCO officers can rise upto the rank of Lieutenant Colonel, taking on significant command and administrative responsibilities within their units.

 Career Progression and Retirement